 Specify the folder you want to clone by adding it to the sparse-checkout configuration:

-echo "embedding-streamlit/" >> .git/info/sparse-checkout
+echo "embedding_signed_URL/streamlit/" >> .git/info/sparse-checkout

-At this point, we have run each command and not seen any errors.
+At this point, we have run each command and not seen any errors:

 Finally, pull the specified folder from the repository: